Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Cosmological Evolution

+We will proceed to investigate the cosmological dynamics of the fields within the domain where the \emph{anisotropic de-Sitter} solution (DE2) stands as the sole attractor of the system.
+Therefore, for a small anisotropy at the attractor point and a weak interaction among the dark components, we set the parameters as

-We will proceed to study the cosmological dynamics of the fields in the region where the anisotropic point (\emph{DE-2}) is the attractor.
-In order to perform a numerical integration of the autonomous system, we have to impose initial conditions whose choice is based on the following criteria.
-In order to investigate the evolution of the shear as sourced by the 2-form field solely, we assume that a very early inflationary phase erased any anisotropy, and thus the Universe is smooth at the start of the radiation epoch.
-Well within the radiation era, e.g. $N = -17.28$ which is equivalent to a redshift $z_r = 3.2 \times 10^7$, we have $\Omega_{r_i} \sim 1$, while the other components are subdominant.
-Therefore we choose
+While the parameter values ensure the attractive behavior of (DE2), the expansion history may lead to non-viable cosmologies depending on the chosen initial conditions.
+For instance, a scenario could arise where the matter-dominated epoch lasts only a few e-folds, insufficient for the structure formation process.
+Hence, to conduct a successful numerical integration of the autonomous system, we must establish initial conditions guided by physical criteria.
+To investigate the evolution of shear driven solely by the 2-form field, we assume that an early inflationary phase nullified any anisotropy, rendering the Universe smooth at the onset of the radiation epoch.
+Deep within the radiation era, such as at $N = -17.28$ corresponding to a redshift $z_r = 3.2 \times 10^7$, we observe $\Omega_{r_i} \sim 1$, with other components being subdominant.
+Thus, we opt for: